Starling Bank Londroid

 9:00 Event closes

-Talk One: How to make your unit tests Spektacular using Kotlin and Spek
+Talk two: How to make your unit tests Spektacular using Kotlin and Spek

 A dive into the Spek BDD testing framework written in Kotlin.
 It’s the cool kid on the block when it comes to unit testing your Kotlin and Java code.
 We’ll be looking at how Spek improves upon traditional JUnit tests, what other benefits it brings and best practices that have emerged from our experience with it.